akela-morse/observable-unity-components/README.md

 ### Installing

-* Download the .unitypackage from the Releases tab.
+* Download the .unitypackage from the [https://github.com/akela-morse/obervable-unity-components/releases/latest](Releases tab).
 * Extract in your Unity project

 > [!IMPORTANT]